Date and Time: Wednesday, May 16, 2018 at 2:00 PM

-The Cal Performances Ticket Office will be selling Psychology commencement tickets online via the tickets.berkeley.edu website, over the phone at 510-642-9988, and at the Ticket Office at Zellerbach Hall (Tues-Fri, 12:00 p.m.-5:30p.m., Sat-Sun, 1:00 p.m.-5:00 p.m.), as well as at the venue on the day of the event beginning one hour before your ceremony.
-Tickets will be sold online starting Monday, April 4th, at noon.
+You may purchase additional tickets from the Cal Performances office for $10 a piece.
+The Cal Performances Ticket Office will be selling additional Psychology commencement tickets starting April 4th online via this link, over the phone at 510-642-9988, and at the Ticket Office at Zellerbach Hall (Tues-Fri, 12:00 p.m.-5:30p.m., Sat-Sun, 1:00 p.m.-5:00 p.m.), as well as at the Greek Theater on the day of Commencement starting at 1pm.

 All seating, regardless of what the tickets say, is General Admission.
-SEATS ARE ON A FIRST COME, FIRST SERVE BASIS..
+SEATS ARE ON A FIRST COME, FIRST SERVED BASIS.

 Diplomas are not presented at the ceremony; they are usually available about 4 to 5 months after the end of the semester.
 Graduates may pick up their diploma at the Registrar's Office (120 Sproul Hall) or request that it be mailed to them for a charge.
-You must have all of your fees paid, returned all library books, and have no other outstanding concerns.
+To obtain your diploma, you must have all of your fees paid, all library materials returned, and have no other outstanding concerns.
 For more information, contact the Office of the Registrar.

 RegaliaQuestions regarding regalia rental may be directed to the Cal Student Store, MLK Student Union, 2495 Bancroft Way, 510-229-4703 , or visit:https://calstudentstore.berkeley.edu/graduation-supplies/cap-gowns.html.
 Honor Cords may be purchased at the store by undergraduate students who are enrolled in the Honors Program.
 For first generation low-income students, there may be options for borrowing a gown here: http://eop.berkeley.edu/gown-lending/